 We saw this in the wondrous story of the Prodigal Son proclaimed last week.
-That story was meant to show us that our God wants to be regarded as a gentle, loving Father who is always on the lookout for his wayward children.
+That story was meant to show us that our God wants to be regarded as a gentle, loving Father who’s always on the lookout for his wayward children.
 A Father who treats us as “nobility” ready to place a ring on our finger, shoes on our muddy worn-out feet, a fine robe about us and who then throws a party in our honor.

-That story, too, was to confront the Pharisees.
+That story, too, was aimed to confront the Pharisees.
 They were compared to the elder son who muttered and sputtered about all the attention that the younger brother was getting.

 In today’s story, the scribes and Pharisees led a woman caught in adultery in front of Jesus.
 Their intention was to set a trap for him so they could have some charge to accuse him.